 The Vypyr VIP series is the latest iteration of their affordable entry level amp line, surpassing the sonic quality and flexibility that popularized its predecessor.
 It now has even more modeled amps and effects that crosses over to bass and acoustic guitar territory.
 You can customize your sound by playing with its 36 amp models, which also include 6 bass amps and 6 acoustic amps.
 The total accessible effects that the amp carries is 26, more than enough to cover virtually all conventional guitar styles.

 The 100 Watt Vypyr VIP 3 is highly recommended in this price range.
 It has enough power for gigs and is small enough for convenient transport., with enough power for gigs while retaining an impressively low price tag of $299.
 Get the latest price & reviews at Sweetwater.com.

 Although well known for their classic tube and solidstate amps, Fender knew that they had to embrace amp modeling if they want to stay relevant and compete with other amp builders.
 The Mustang series is born out of this strategy to provide amp modeling features within affordable combo amplifiers.

-The Mustang III retains the sought after Fender clean tone at its core sound, which means that fans of the amp brand will still be able to produce the tone that they expect from the brand.
+The Mustang I retains the sought after Fender clean tone at its core sound, which means that fans of the amp brand will still be able to produce the tone that they expect from the brand.
 The addition of amp modeling expands the capabilities of the amp, with convincing Fender Twin Reverb and Bassman models.
 But it's not just limited to classic tube amps, as evidenced by the video above, where the Mustang I produced good high-gain metal tones, which is quite impressive for its size and price.